Eagle-N NN Accelerator

 Achieving Scalable NPU Performance

-- Supports a wide performance range thanks to multi devices capability
+- Supports a wide performance range thanks to multi-device capability

 - Capable of running modern models including VLMs and LLMs (e.g., Qwen, Llama)